 IN DEPTH: The exact repair for a water faucet depends upon which part of the faucet is dripping and, more importantly, the mechanical makeup of the faucet.

+Compression faucets are the oldest type.
+Faucets that have two controls—one hot and one cold—are typically compression faucets.
 Compression faucets are the type most likely to drip.
-The washers or seals of compression faucets are repeatedly torqued down against the metal valve seats, so they eventually wear out.
+With constant usage, the washers or seals of compression faucets are repeatedly torqued down against the metal valve seats, so they eventually wear out.
 When they do, the result is relentless dripping that can corrode fixtures, stain sink bowls, and waste a lot of water if they are not fixed.